 International Admission Requirements (Policy 76-06)

 International students must meet the admission requirements outlined for their intended graduate program to be considered for admission.
-International students seeking a student visa must also submit a Declaration of Finance form and cannot be admitted on probation or as non-matriculates.
-Completed application files must be on record, including official transcripts, agency evaluations for overseas coursework and proof of English proficiency, when required, before admission decisions can be made.
+International students seeking a student visa must also submit a Declaration of Finance form and cannot be admitted conditionally or as non-matriculates.
+Completed application files must be on record, including official transcripts and proof of English proficiency, when required, before admission decisions can be made.

 English proficiency requirements for admission consideration are outlined in Policy 2008-01.
 Applicants must meet the international application deadline or specific program deadline for the quarter of intended entry, whichever is earlier.
 Transcripts and other academic documents must be provided in the original language and with English translations as necessary.